-Enjoy a summer staycation in Belfast and stay at the stunning Grand Central Hotel, home to Ireland’s tallest cocktail bar, the Observatory.
+Enjoy a staycation in Belfast and stay at the stunning Grand Central Hotel, home to Ireland’s tallest cocktail bar, the Observatory.

 The Grand Central Hotel has an amazing range of dining options including the Grand Café which is perfect for casual meetings to catch-ups over coffee and lazy lunches.
 The Seahorse Bar & Restaurant will offer Afternoon Tea and an evening menu.
 Trust me!
 This place is delicious.